everx-labs/samples/solidity/README.md

 ```

 2) Contract's code:
-Using tvc file from **step1**:
+Using the .tvc file obtained at **step1**:

 ```
 tvm_linker decode --tvc <MyContractAddress>.tvc
 ```

-This command will print contract's code and data.
+This command will print the contract code and data.

 3) Address of the contract:
 Using tvm_linker complie or in Solidity: